dilqvl62/Taxi-Analysis_EDA/README.md

 I get the data from [this webesite](https://www.kaggle.com/competitions/nyc-taxi-trip-duration/data)

 ## Objectives
-** For this project, I used the R language and these are the tools (libraries) that I used:
+**For this project, I used the R language and these are the tools (libraries) that I used**:

 ![Screen Shot 2023-09-27 at 1 38 48 PM](https://github.com/dilqvl62/Taxi-Analysis_EDA/assets/107519883/8efc502f-fd72-434e-9e14-d86bc17302e7)

-* The following are the steps I took to explore and understand the data
+*The following are the steps I took to explore and understand the data*

 I created a function to vusualize and compare multiple plots side by side